dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 - endDateTime: the latest, most recent event that was sent
 - sessionCount: count of sessions; sessions have a minimum time of 30 minutes
 - flutterChannelCount: count of flutter channels (can be 0 if developer is a Dart dev only)
-- toolCount: count of the dash tools sending analytics
+- toolCount: count of the Dart and Flutter tools sending analytics